insidegui/PodcastMenu/Readme.md

-Psst, want me to love you?
-Then [check this out](https://getbrowserfreedom.com) 😁
+If you want to support my open source projects financially, you can do so by purchasing a copy of [BrowserFreedom](https://getbrowserfreedom.com), [Mediunic](https://itunes.apple.com/app/mediunic-medium-client/id1088945121?mt=12) or sending Bitcoin to `3DH9B42m6k2A89hy1Diz3Vr3cpDNQTQCbJ` 😁

 # PodcastMenu